 Performance Management: Focus on team performance.
 Peer-based processes for individual appraisals.

 This book opened my eyes to how well self-managing organizations can function.
 The examples in this book should help to change anyone’s mind about the need for command and control, or a focus on the bottom line.
 These are not necessary to be successful.
-The examples come from all sectors and all sizes of organizations.
+The examples come from several sectors and various sizes of organizations.

 One of Laloux’s conclusions is on the necessary conditions for success with the Teal model.
 It comes down to only two factors: